cibr-jyu/meggie_reproduction/README.md

 # meggie\_reproduction

-meggie\_reproduction is a Meggie addon that take an action log and replays the actions on new subjects.
+meggie\_reproduction is a Meggie addon that takes an action log and replays the actions on new subjects.

 ## Installation